hexaedron/funny_208_bootloader/README.md

 In your main firmware, implement the logic to fetch and place the new firmware at `0x08020000`.
 All firmware verification should be performed by the main firmware, as the bootloader does not perform any checks.
 Afterward, reboot the chip, and the upgrade process will start automatically.

+- **Custom Firmware Write Location**:
+  You can specify a custom address to write the new firmware.
+Use `BKP->DATAR[2, 3]` to provide the 32-bit address.
+If these values are empty, the firmware will be written to the default address `MAIN_CODE_FLASH_ADDR`.
+Make sure to set the correct `ORIGIN` when linking the new firmware.

+- **Custom Firmware Length**:
+  You can also define a custom firmware length.
+Use `BKP->DATAR[4, 5]` to specify the length of the new firmware.
+If these values are empty, the length will default to `NEW_FW_LENGTH`.

 ## Configuration

 - `#define DELAY_MS 3000`